 Broadly speaking, I am a historian of the period we like to call 'The Sixties', with a focus on developments in the United States.
 Within this, there are two main strands to my research.
 The first strand concerns the history and practice of protest, and how people engage with the state, and with each other, through the means of grass-roots protest.
 I did my doctoral research on student protest in France and the US in the sixties, with a focus on the ways that these protest movements shaped, and were in turn shaped by, discourses of gender.
 More recently, I have written about housing protest in Dublin in the 1960s, setting those protests within the context of global activism and political commemoration.

 The second strand looks at the ways we remember and view the sixties through the prism of autobiography.
 I am currently working on a project that investigates the autobiographies of women activists within the Civil Rights and Black Power movements.
 How does writing ones own story allow women to assert control over, and subvert, narratives of the past?
 How do these women shape their stories for a public audience?
 How do these stories act as extensions of protest and activism?

 I have spent most of my career teaching US and broader American history, especially around the themes of race, gender and political change in the nineteenth and twentieth centuries.
-At the OU, I am on the module team for A326 (Empire 1492-1975).
+At the OU, I am a module team member and cluster manager for A326 (Empire 1492-1975).
 I am also on the module team for A327 (Welsh History) and I cluster manage the southern cluster on A223 (Early Modern Europe: society and culture 1500-1780).

 I held a Visiting Scholar position at the Australian National University in Canberra in July 2019.